syncosaurus/syncosaurus.github.io/docs/getting-started/start-a-new-project.md

   https://my-cool-app.johnsmith.workers.dev
 ```

-To deploy your frontend, simply add this URL as an environment variable in your frontend application's directory.
+To deploy your frontend, simply add this URL as an environment variable for your frontend deployment.